liferay/liferay-docs/develop/tutorials/articles/140-application-security/06-service-access-policies.markdown

 clients) for your app to use.
 For example, this module may contain a JSON Web Token implementation for @product@'s remote API.
 A custom token verification module must use the Service Access Policies API during the remote API/web service call to grant the associated policy during the request.
-The module:
+The module

 - can use `com.liferay.portal.security.service.access.policy.api.jar`
   and `com.liferay.portal.security.service.access.policy.service.jar` to